 Forward-thinking charities – the ones investing time and resources into their strategic frameworks – are showing that it’s possible to achieve so much more.
 Cancer Research UK is a great example of this.

 The new homepage, launched earlier this year, is unequivocal about what it needs the public to do.
-The ‘Let’s Beat Cancer Sooner’ proposition has given it a clear point of view from which to hang an array of rich content and actions, all of clearly laddering up to that objective, equating a single, easily definable goal.
+The ‘Let’s Beat Cancer Sooner’ proposition has given it a clear point of view from which to hang an array of rich content and actions, all of which clearly ladder up to that objective, equating in a single, easily definable goal.

 If you want your colleagues to change the way they think, feel and behave, you need to approach the challenge in the same way you would with external stakeholders, by figuring out effective ways to communicate to change their hearts and minds.